-Before we move on to my long story-telling, I want to let you know that it’s so amazing on how I’ve known them before seeing each other in person.
+Before we move on to my long story-telling, I want to let you know that it’s so amazing how I’ve known them before seeing each other in person.
 We’ve met on Twitter.

 Things I Appreciate About The Korean Cuisine

-I was already familiar with the Korean culture.
+I was already familiar with Korean culture.
 I was once and still is, an avid follower of Korean TV programs like Arirang and MBC and had been a massive listener of Korean Pop.
-Not to forget the very attractive and enticing Korean dramas and movies that would definitely make you cry your heart out (even though you don’t understand what they are saying).
+Not to forget the very attractive and enticing Korean dramas and movies that would make you cry your heart out (even though you don’t understand what they are saying).